For 24 hours prior to your scan please avoid:

 Your initial appointment will last close to one hour.
 Subsequent appointments will take half an hour or less.

 The thermographer will review your history and breast questionnaire with you prior to your scan.
-After discussing your history and answering any questions you might have, images will be taken of your breasts and surrounding area.
+After discussing your history and answering any questions you might have, images will be taken of your breasts and surrounding areas, e.g., armpits where congested lymph glands can present as excess heat, and alert one to need for faciliting their lymphatic flow to prevent disease.
 The procedure is entirely non-invasive.
 There is no contact with the body at any time and the camera emits no radiation.
 You will be asked to pin hair back and remove all upper body clothing and jewelry.
 A gown or sarong will be supplied.

 You are welcome to bring a companion or partner to be present during imaging.